What is portability?

 What documentation must I submit for portability review?

-- Two years of overall evaluation ratings as well as each elements evaluation ratings from a Colorado public school for the two school years immediately preceding your application; and
+- Two years of evaluation ratings, including each element rating, from a Colorado public school for the two school years immediately preceding your application; and

-- Two years of Measures of Student Standards scores that meet or exceed expected growth for the two school years immediately preceding your application; and
+- Two years of Measures of Student Learning/Outcomes scores that meet or exceed expected growth for the two school years immediately preceding your application.

 - A letter from your current employer (Colorado public school district) which states your current non-probationary status on their letterhead.